sigoden/argc-completions/README.md

 ## How to write

-Automatically generate with:
+Automatically generate the completion script with:

 ```
 ./generate.sh mycmd
 ```

-> Command need to add to PATH enviroment variable.

 ## License